Whitecourt Area Update

 fire advisory wide

-A fire advisory is now in effect for the Whitecourt Forest Area portion of the Forest Protection Area due to the limited amount of snow and predicted warmer temperatures and high winds.
+A fire advisory is in effect for the Whitecourt Forest Area due to dry conditions and the presence of exposed dry and dead vegetation, which is extremely flammable.

 Under this advisory: